[UPDATED OCTOBER 2023 after the latest ICF changes]

 While being an ICF credentialed coach means you are held to a certain code of ethics and standards, it doesn’t necessarily limit your ability to coach uniquely.

-The ICF makes a conscious effort to create a balance between providing a framework for professional standards and allowing coaches the freedom to express their individual coaching styles and approaches.
+InnerLifeSkills makes a conscious effort to balance providing the ICF framework for professional standards and allowing coaches the freedom to express their coaching styles and approaches.
+We call this being unniched, uncapped and unlimited.
+This freedom approach always respects integrity, honesty and ethics.

-The ICF recognizes the difference between coaching, therapy, teaching, mentoring, and other roles.
+The ICF recognizes and asserts the difference between coaching, therapy, teaching, mentoring, and other roles.

-If you comply with the code of ethics and demonstrate your coaching competencies through performance evaluations, you have the flexibility to engage in various coaching roles.
+If you comply with the ICF code of ethics and demonstrate your coaching competencies through performance evaluations, you can engage in various coaching roles.

 Adapting and utilizing different approaches can enhance your communication, listening, and speaking skills as a coach.

-Having said this, when you submit an ICF performance evaluation or complete their knowledge assessment (multiple choice), you cannot blend coaching with other modalities; you’ll need to give evidence of pure, no-advice coaching competencies.
+Having said this, when you submit an ICF Performance Evaluation or complete their Credential knowledge exam (multiple choice), you cannot blend coaching with other modalities; you’ll need to give evidence of pure, no-advice coaching competencies.

 Pursuing an ICF credential is not mandatory to work as a coach.